OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

 1. If the old add-in isn't distributed through AppSource, then give the "hide" object a "customOfficeAddin" property.
 1. Give the "customOfficeAddin" object an "officeAddinId" property with the GUID of the old add-in as its value.
-The following is an example:
+The following is an example.

     ```json
     "extensions": [